rpatil524/Community-Notebooks/Notebooks/How_to_make_a_heatmap_using_BigQuery.md

     Notes:   Original notebook adpated for R by Lauren Hagen
     Repo:    https://github.com/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_make_a_heatmap_using_BigQuery.Rmd

-In this notebook, we will cover how to use BigQuery to pull some data (in the cloud so data transfer is free\!), make a correlation (or distance) matrix, and visualize that result in a heatmap.
+In this notebook, we will cover how to use BigQuery to pull some data, make a correlation (or distance) matrix, and visualize that result in a heatmap.

 It’s also possible to compute the correlations *inside* BigQuery, which is a good use of the technology, but for simplicity’s sake, we’ll use R.